01494 562 813

 The playground gates are closed and locked at 8:50 am.

-Any child arriving after this time will have to be brought in, by an adult, to the school office.
+Any child arriving after 8:50am will have to be brought in, by an adult, to the school office.
 The adult will then have to sign the child in.
 No children are to come in through the office unaccompanied.

 The school will monitor late arrivals.
 Continually arriving late means the child is missing key parts of their learning.